ABERDEEN, Md. — A Harford County Sheriff's Office deputy is recovering after being injured in the line of duty Tuesday.

 From there the driver entered oncoming traffic on the southbound side of the interstate.

-Burgess attempted to deploy stop sticks, for which the driver initially avoided, resulting in collisions with several other vehicles, including a tractor-trailer and Tesla.
+Burgess attempted to deploy stop sticks, for which the driver was able to avoid, resulting in collisions with several other vehicles, including a tractor-trailer and Tesla.

 As the driver continued to swerve in and out of traffic, he struck Burgess.

-In a further attempt to flee, the driver crossed over to the northbound side of I-95, where another Harford County Sheriff's deputy rammed it off the road.
+In a further attempt to flee, the driver crossed over the northbound side of I-95, where another Harford County Sheriff's deputy rammed his truck off the road.

-This caused the Penske truck to go over and down a hill, north of Maryland house.
+This caused the truck to go over and down a hill, north of Maryland House.

-The driver was able to bail out, launching a search that ended with a person being taken into custody near exit 77.
+The driver was able to bail out, launching a search that ended with an unidentified person being taken into custody near exit 77.